epfl-ada/ada-2025-project-data_dinosaur/readme.md

 │
 ├── tests                           <- Tests of any kind │
-├── results.ipynb                   <- a well-structured notebook showing the results
+├── results.ipynb                   <- Notebook with data analysis and results
+├── google_trends.ipynb             <-
+├── LLMs.ipynb                      <-
 │
-├── .gitignore                      <- List of files ignored by git ├── pip_requirements.txt            <- File for installing python dependencies ├── google_trends.ipynb             <-
+├── .gitignore                      <- List of files ignored by git ├── pip_requirements.txt            <- File for installing python dependencies │
-├── LLMs.ipynb                      <-
-├── results.ipynb                   <- Notebook with our analysis and results
 └── README.md